micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/getting_started/index.md

 ###### complex_msg

 One of the purposes of the package is to demonstrate how typesupport code is generated for a complex message.
-Also, the generation of a complex ROS2 structure message is used to demonstrate how the different layers (rcl, typesupport and rmw) handle it.
+Also, the generation of a complex ROS 2 structure message is used to demonstrate how the different layers (rcl, typesupport and rmw) handle it.
 The message structure contains the following types:

 - All primitive data types.